christo/loquacious/README.md

 it's possible that the LLM is provided the resulting description to better understand what the customer might be referring to in conversation or to, for example, invite the customer to help themselves to tea or snacks.

+## Non-verbal Animation

+Video sequences may be generated to make the character more life-like when it is not speaking.
+These can be categorised and used appropriately.

+* Q: How to generate gesture animations for the character?
+* Q: Could these videos be used as additional video input to lipsync?

 ## Expert System